stonecrusher/simpleMenuWizard/README.md

 # simpleMenuWizard

-Hide contextmenu items in Firefox 57+
+Hide contextmenu items in Firefox 57 and later

 ---

 This project is inspired by [this post](https://www.reddit.com/r/firefox/comments/7dvtw0/guide_how_to_edit_your_context_menu/) on [reddit.com/r/Firefox](https://www.reddit.com/r/firefox/) and by [this issue](https://github.com/Aris-t2/CustomCSSforFx/issues/76) in the great [CustomCSSforFx](https://github.com/Aris-t2/CustomCSSforFx) project.

-I made it because I am missing [Menu Wizard addon](https://addons.mozilla.org/de/firefox/addon/s3menu-wizard/) in Firefox 57 like many others.
+I made it because I am missing [Menu Wizard addon](https://addons.mozilla.org/de/firefox/addon/s3menu-wizard/) in Firefox 57+ like many others.

 ## Instructions: